swcarpentry/r-novice-gapminder/09-control-flow.md

 [1] FALSE
 ~~~

-Also, be careful if you a vector with more than one logical elements, the
+Also, be careful if you have a vector with more than one logical element.
-function `if` will still run, but will only evaluate the condition of first
+The function `if` will still run, but will only evaluate the condition in the first
-element
+element.

 ~~~ {.r}
 set.seed(1)